2,5-Dimethoxyamphetamine: Pharmacodynamics

 2,5-DMA is a low-potency serotonin 5-HT_{2A} receptor partial agonist, with an affinity (K_{i}) of 2,502 nM, an EC_{50} of 160 to 3,548 nM (depending on the signaling cascade and study), and an E_{max} of 66 to 109%.
 It has also been assessed at several other receptors.
 In a much earlier study, its affinities (K_{i}) were 1,020 nM at the serotonin 5-HT_{1} receptor and 5,200 nM at the serotonin 5-HT_{2} receptor.
 The drug does not appear to bind to the monoamine transporters, at least at the assessed concentrations (up to 7,000 nM).
 It was inactive at the human trace amine-associated receptor 1 (TAAR1).
 2,5-DMA shows dramatically reduced potency as a serotonin 5-HT_{2A} receptor agonist compared to the DOx drugs, such as 2,5-dimethoxy-4-methylamphetamine (DOM).

-2,5-DMA substitutes for DOM in rodent drug discrimination tests, albeit with dramatically lower potency than other DOx drugs, suggesting that it may have psychedelic-like effects at very high doses.
+2,5-DMA produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+However, it produces a very weak head-twitch response compared to other structurally related psychedelics like DOM, DOET, DOPR, and even DOBU.
+In addition, it is less potent in comparison.
+2,5-DMA substitutes for DOM in rodent drug discrimination tests, albeit with dramatically lower potency than other DOx drugs.
 It also substitutes for 5-MeO-DMT in rodent drug discrimination tests.
-Conversely, 2,5-DMA shows no substitution for dextroamphetamine in such tests, suggesting that it lacks psychostimulant- or amphetamine-like effects, at least in rodents.
+These findings suggesting that 2,5-DMA might produce weak hallucinogenic effects at sufficiently high doses.
+2,5-DMA shows no substitution for dextroamphetamine in drug discrimination tests, suggesting that it lacks psychostimulant- or amphetamine-like effects, at least in rodents.
+Unlike other DOx drugs like DOM, DOPR, DOBU, and DOAM, 2,5-DMA does not produce hyperlocomotion in rodents and instead dose-dependently produces only hypolocomotion.
+On the other hand, it does similarly produce hypothermia at higher doses.

 Though 2,5-DMA appears to be inactive or of very low potency as a psychedelic in humans, it is a highly potent anti-inflammatory drug similarly to other DOx and 2C drugs.
 This was in spite of it being of very low potency as a serotonin 5-HT_{2A} receptor agonist in terms of calcium mobilization in the study (EC_{50} = 3,548 nM; E_{max} = 109.0%).
 Based on the preceding findings, Charles D. Nichols has said that both fully anti-inflammatory non-psychedelic compounds like 2,5-DMA and fully psychedelic non-anti-inflammatory compounds like DOTFM are known.

+Pharmacokinetics

+2,5-DMA crosses the blood–brain barrier in rodents.
+It showed the lowest brain/plasma ratio among DOM and its higher homologues.

+Chemistry

+Synthesis

+The chemical synthesis of 2,5-DMA has been described.